MarcelineVQ/twow-raid-visuals/README.md

 - **AQ 40:** Lord Kri and Viscidus poison area of effects indicate their radius.

 - **Naxxrams:**
-  - Poison Charge now colors your character like other enemy poison in the game do.
+  - Poison Charge now colors your character like other enemy poisons in the game do.
+  - Faerlina Acolytes are more obvious when casting Shadow Bolt Volley.
   - Faerlina indicates the radius of her Rain of Fire.
-  - Thaddius polarity directly color your character.
+  - Thaddius polarity directly colors your character.
-  - Sapphiron Blizzards show their points of impact.
+  - Sapphiron Blizzards show their point of impact.

 - **Kara 40:**
-  - Gnarlmoon Moon debuffs have reduced spell effects improve fps.
+  - Gnarlmoon Moon debuffs have reduced spell effects to improve fps.
   - Incantagos Blizzard and Guided-Ley Beam have additional indication to show what area they affect.
   - Anomalus soak zones have much improved visibility.
   - Medivh Flamestrike indicates its area of effect.
 Corruption of Medivh has much stronger indication on your character.